apache/arrow/docs/source/format/StatisticsSchema.rst

      - The number of nulls in the target column. (approximate)
    * - ``ARROW:row_count:exact``
      - ``int64``
-     - The number of rows in the target table or record batch. (exact)
+     - The number of rows in the target table, record batch or array. (exact)
    * - ``ARROW:row_count:approximate``
      - ``float64``
-     - The number of rows in the target table or record batch. (approximate)
+     - The number of rows in the target table, record batch or array. (approximate)

 If you find a missing statistics key that is usable for multiple systems, please propose it on the `Apache Arrow development